0x9900/FT8Commander/README.md

 ## Usage:

   1. Start WSJT-X
+  2. Go to the directory FT8Commander
+  3. Copy the `ft8ctrl.yaml.sample` into ft8ctrl.yaml`
-  2. Go to the directory FT8Commander and start the python program `./ft8ctrl.py`
+  4. Edit to configuration file and enter your information 5, Start the python program `./ft8ctrl.py`
-  3. Watch WSJT-X making contacts.
+  6. Watch WSJT-X making contacts.

 > As is, this program runs on MacOS and Linux.